 Twitch bot

-- If you want to announce that other members of your server have gone Live on Twitch, click the edit button on the flow and click Edit on the trigger flow Twitch stream online,
+- If you want to announce that other members of your server have gone Live on Twitch, click the edit button on the flow and click Edit on the trigger flow Twitch stream online, they must have their Twitch account connected to Guilded

 - Under Trigger details, set which members or roles can trigger this flow.
 By default, this field will be Any member or role.
 We will allow anybody with the @Streamers role to trigger this flow for this example.
 Then, click Next.